 A simply refreshing and delicious Shopska Salad / Šopska Salata.
 Does not get much easier than chopping up ingredients and tossing them into a bowl.
 This salad comes together in less than fifteen minutes.
 At first it may seem overly simple, but there is something so refreshing about this salad that you just cant beat!
 The finely crumbed goat cheese makes the salad taste even more delicious.
 Make it and you will see why it’s a popular part of the Serbian table.

 about this salad

 Shopska Salad / Šopska Salata is inspired by the Balkan region, although different places may have their own small twists.
-And, even though this salad may come in some small variations, it is always absolutely delicious and I love the refreshing combinations of the tomato and cucumber.
+And even though this salad may come in variations, it is always delicious, and I love the refreshing combinations of tomato and cucumber.

 It is common to use a red onion instead of a yellow one, this depends on individual taste preference.
-You can also add more of a dressing or garnish the salad with some parley.
-Some regions add a red bell pepper.
-However I prefer the tomatoes and cucumber to be the star of the show!
+You can also add more dressing or garnish the salad with some parley.
+Some regions add red bell pepper.
+However, I prefer tomatoes and cucumber to be the star of the show!

 a few tips for this salad

 While making the salad is as simple as chopping up the ingredients, adding them all to one bowl, tossing to combine and adding the dressing – I have a few notes on chopping up the ingredients.

 For the tomatoes, chop them up into wedges and then cut each wedge in half.
 Cut the cucumber in half-length wise.
 Each half should be cut in half again and then cut into chunks.
 Traditionally the cucumber is peeled, however I don’t mind the skin and so I keep it on.
 Cut the onion into long, thin slices – you want small crunches of the onion and not large chunks of onion in your mouth.
 Crumb the goat cheese with your hands or chop it up into fine crumbs on a chopping board.